kirilltitov/FDBSwift/README.md

 * ✅ Tests
 * ✅ Properly test on Linux
 * ✅ 🎉 Asynchronous methods (Swift-NIO)
+* More verbose
 * More sugar for atomic operations
-* More verbose
 * Network options
 * Directories
 * The rest of C API
-* The rest of tuple pack/unpack
+* The rest of tuple pack/unpack (only floats, I think?)
 * Docblocks and built-in documentation
 * Drop VR support